slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 ### Download Slimcoin & Source Code

-You can download Windows, Linux and Mac OS binaries [in our "Releases" section](https://github.com/slimcoin-project/Slimcoin/releases).
+You can download Windows and Mac OS binaries or Source code for Linux in our ["Releases"](https://github.com/slimcoin-project/Slimcoin/releases) section.
 The current beta release is 0.6.
 It is fully functional, but may still contain bugs.

 The source code is [here on Github](https://github.com/slimcoin-project/Slimcoin).
 Chose the "master" branch if you want to test our new features.